Living in Belarus

 Belarus, December 2017

-Minsk is a surrealistic place where time seems frozen and the Sovjet Union still fully in operation.
+Minsk is a surrealistic place where time the Sovjet Union still fully in operation.
 Lenin statues elswhere removed are still prominent as are streetnames like vulitsia Karl Marx.
 Memorials in heroic style of the great war 1941-1945 ((note: not 1940) are everywhere and covered with flowers.
 Sovjet style department stores like Gum and Tsum on the wide Stalinistic avenues serve customers in much the same style as before 1991.

-The state is omnipresent in the form of immaculately dressed millitia men and women.
-Soldiers with Sovjet style fur hats and officers wearing attire to impress are a common sight.
+The state is also omnipresent in the form of immaculately dressed soldiers, both men and women.
+Sovjet style fur hats and officers wearing attire to impress are a common sight.
 All buildings of some importance are guarded and the metro stations are swarming with staff.
 All are visibly well treated by the system and accordingly loyal.
 People behave obedient in public places and crime is absent as the chance of getting caught is high.
 Crossing a street on foot when the traffic light is red costs money as there will be someone noticing.
 In a cafe I am quietly warned: the walls have ears here.
 Internet and telephone are a state monopoly.
 Buying a telephone card requires passport registration and any wifi use telephone number registration.

 Alexander (Sasha) has studied cultural studies in Vilnius, Lithuania and has been traveling (and working) in Europe.
 He is in his forties and has had many occupations.
 He is also a dancer with some reputation.